livetvscript/hotstar/README.md

-# Hotstar Live TV Script Now at Flat 50% Off
+# Hotstar Live TV Script
 Hotstar Live TV Channels Script For Sale!

 Hotstar php script only runs on Linux. *You must have Indian IP*.
 Use any Indian Hosting Server or Amazon AWS.